SS Rakuyō Maru: Service history

 On the morning of 12 September 1944, the convoy was attacked in the Luzon Strait by a wolfpack consisting of three US submarines: USS Growler, USS Pampanito and USS Sealion.
 Rakuyō Maru was torpedoed by Sealion and sunk towards the evening.
-The Kachidoki Maru was also sunk with 488 people killed, mostly POWs.
-The Japanese survivors of the Rakuyō Maru were rescued by an escort vessel, leaving POWs in the water with rafts and some abandoned boats.
-A total of 1,159 POWs died, including sportsman Winston Ide and Brigadier Arthur Varley.
-350 of the dead were bombarded in lifeboats and killed by a Japanese navy vessel the next day when they were rowing towards land.
+Kachidoki Maru was also sunk with 488 people killed, mostly POWs.
+The Japanese survivors of Rakuyō Maru were rescued by an escort vessel, leaving the POWs in the water with rafts and some abandoned boats.
+A total of 1,159 POWs died, including Australian rugby union player Winston Ide and Brigadier Arthur Varley.
+The dead included 350 POWs who were bombarded in lifeboats and killed by a Japanese navy vessel the next day when they were rowing towards land.
 On 15 September, the three submarines returned to the area and rescued 149 surviving POWs who were on rafts.
 Four others died before they could be landed at Tanapag Harbor, Saipan, in the Mariana Islands.